 - First I am thinking of my own ancestors of Blood and related ties – the people I am related to and the people they married.
 I’m thinking of my Grandma’s second husband Howie, a chocolate-loving surgeon who played piano for me when I needed to rehearse for auditions, and my Great-Aunt Alice, the only Episcopalian elder in our family of Unitarians, who used to take us to the Begonia festival, and my Dad’s brother Tom who was the Mayor of Fortuna and taught me needful secrets of leadership, and had a great big laugh.

 - Second I’m thinking of my ancestors of the Heart – the people (and animal companions) I knew personally who have since passed on.
 I’m thinking of my former therapist and mentor George Hersh whose advice and support got me through college, Hugh Daniel who contributed so much to my political education growing up, and my beloved cat Rascal who was with me for 21 years from when I was in second grade.

 - Third, I’m thinking of my ancestors of Spirit – people who came before me whose works inspire and influence me still today.
 I’m thinking of Queen Elizabeth I, J.R.R.
 Tolkien, Jim Henson, and Catherine Bell.

 - Fourth, I’m thinking of my ancestors of Community – people who I didn’t know personally before they died, but who were very important to the people around me.
-I’m thinking of Leigh Ann Hussey, and Marion Zimmer Bradley.
+I’m thinking of Leigh Ann Hussey and Mary Atkins.

 - Finally, I’m thinking of the ancestors of the World – the entire line all the way back to Worlds’ Beginning, and forward.
 Whether I know them or not, love them or not, even whether I respect them or not, all of humanity is due this modicum of acknowledgement.